Just for kicks, here was the inspiration photo…

 See all of my Before & After decor here and our House Tour here.

-Flattered for the features at French Country Cottage, Remodelaholic, The Bold Abode, Savvy Southern Style, All Things Heart & Home, House on the Way, It's Overflowing, Belclaire House and Just a Girl and Her Blog!
+Flattered for the features at House of Turquoise, French Country Cottage, Remodelaholic, The Bold Abode, Savvy Southern Style, All Things Heart & Home, House on the Way, It's Overflowing, Belclaire House and Just a Girl and Her Blog!

 Find me at: My Uncommon Slice of Suburbia, Savvy Southern Style, DIY by Design, Tatertots and Jello, A Stroll Through Life, French Country Cottage, No Minimalist Here, The36th Avenue, It's Overflowing, Shine on Fridays, DIY Show Off, House of Hepworth, 52 Mantels, I Heart Nap Time, The Frugal Girls,Six Sisters Stuff, One Project Closer, Jennifer Rizzo, Le Chateau des Fleurs, Common Ground, Liz Marie Blog, Not Just a Housewife, Miss Mustard Seed, Elizabeth and Co, Rain on a Tin Roof, Coastal Charm, Uncommon Designs, Mop It Up Monday, The Tablescaper, A Lived In Home, The Scoop at Cedar Hill Ranch,Remodelaholic, Evolution of Style